-- i. select and apply mathematical problem-solving techniques to discover complex patterns - ii. describe patterns as general rules consistent with findings - iii. prove, or verify and justify, general rules i. use appropriate mathematical language (notation, symbols and terminology) in both oral and written explanations
+- i. select and apply mathematical problem-solving techniques to discover complex patterns - ii. describe patterns as general rules consistent with findings - iii. prove, or verify and justify, general rules

 Objective C: Communicating

 In order to reach the aims of mathematics, students should be able to: